lesley283/shopping-cart-project/README.md

     SENDGRID_API_KEY="SampleAPIKeyfromSendGrid"
     SENDER_ADDRESS="SenderEmailAddress"
     ```
-4. Create an email template by going to the SendGrid website and store the template identifier into an environment variable in your .env file
+4. Create an email template by going to the SendGrid website and store the template identifier into an environment variable in your .env file:
     https://sendgrid.com/dynamic_templates
     ```sh
+    # this is the ".env" file...
     SENDGRID_TEMPLATE_ID="SampleTemplateUniqueIdentifier"
     ```
 5. Paste the following HTML into the "Code" tab of the template